svlada/springboot-security-jwt/etc/blog.md

 JWT Authentication flow is very simple:

-1. User obtains Refresh and Access tokens by providing credentials to Authorization server
+1. User obtains Refresh and Access tokens by providing credentials to the Authorization server
 2. User sends Access token with each request to access protected API resource
 3. Access token is signed and contains user identity(e.g. user id) and authorization claims.